NPS-DEEP/py_cross_test/README.md

     make

+5) Copy test module files and tester.py to Windows.

-5) Run `tester.py` to see if "hello world" shows up:
+6) On Windows, run `tester.py` to see if "hello world" shows up:

     ./tester.py